kristoff-it/zine-ssg.io/content/documentation/_index.md

 The first feature of Super templates is extending a template by using the `<super/>` element.

-The principle is simple: the super tag defines an insertion point into the *parent* element which will have to be fulfilled by the *Super template* (the template that will extend the current one, what would be called the parent template in OOP lingo).
+The principle is simple: the super tag defines an insertion point into the *parent* element which will have to be fulfilled by the *super template* (the template that will extend the current one, what would be called the parent template in OOP lingo).

 **NOTE: once a template defines an extension point, it must be moved inside the `layouts/templates/` directory.
 Only complete templates (called *layouts*) can live directly in `layouts/`.**